forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 ![](/uploads/2018/02/Screen Shot 2018-02-05 at 2.40.26 PM.png)

 Now head back to your browser to see your updated site.
-It doesn't quite look like the screenshot above but don't worry we'll get there.
+It won't look exactly like the screenshot above but don't worry we'll get there.

 ## 4) Customizing Your Theme